 - As you speak with the physical therapist, see how willing they are to provide full answers to your questions.
 Quality CRPS treatment requires a lot of education and your therapist should be eager to provide you with the answers to your questions.

-The RSDSA web site (http://rsds.wpengine.com/) is a great source of information.
-Another source of good information is The American Chronic Pain Association (www.theacpa.org) in general and the ACPA Resource Guide to Chronic Pain Medications & Treatment (http://www.theacpa.org/Consumer-Guide) in particular.
+The RSDSA website is a great source of information.
+Other sources of information are The American Chronic Pain Association and The ACPA Resource Guide to Chronic Pain Medications & Treatment.